What to Expect When Visiting the Hospital:

 You can call and ask your clinic pharmacy for more information about mailing or delivering your prescriptions to your home address.

 - To ensure a safe care environment, clinics are currently not permitting visitors with the exception of individuals deemed necessary to the patient’s care.
 Visitors deemed necessary to the patient's care include:

 - You are a minor and need a parent and/or guardian

 - You have a disability and need assistance

 - You are a senior and need assistance

 - At Robert B. Green campus, all patients should enter through the West Main Entrance unless you are an expectant mother.
 Expectant mothers should enter via the North Entrance by the pharmacy.

-In an effort to continue your plan of care during the COVID-19 pandemic, University Health System’s Transplant Center is changing many outpatient visits to “telemedicine,” or video appointments.
+In an effort to continue your plan of care during the COVID-19 pandemic, University Health’s Transplant Center is changing many outpatient visits to “telemedicine,” or video appointments.
 Your care team will carefully review your individual situation to identify the safest way to provide care for you while minimizing your risk of infection.
 As the situation is continually changing, it’s important to stay up to date on the changes to standard protocols and how they can affect you.